GamesROB/documentation/PrivacyPolicy.md

 - Virtual Currency

-  Our Services have an Economy function that is by default called "Tokens", if a Server has been registered as Premium by us or a Patron, then the name of that Server's economy and the icon be changed, so if applicable we store the economy name and economy icon if relevant.
+  Our Services have an Economy function that is by default called 'Tokens', if a Server has been registered as Premium by us or a Patron, then the name of that Server's economy and the icon be changed, so if applicable we store the economy name and economy icon if relevant.

 - Premium